-d) Notwithstanding the policies of Section 3.2.3.7.c), the maximum permitted total commercial floor space for Local Commercial Uses within the Local

-Commercial Area designation in Milton Heights generally located at the intersection of the new Tremaine Road and 3rd Side Road as shown on Schedule C.8.D in the Sherwood Survey Secondary Plan shall be 2,787 square metres.
-The specific location of the commercial uses will be determined through the Milton Heights Tertiary Plan process.

-- e) Notwithstanding the policies of Section 3.2.3.7.c), the maximum permitted total commercial floor space for Local Commercial Uses within the Local Commercial Area designations in the Bristol Survey Secondary Plan as shown on Schedule C.6.D shall be 2,325 square metres and the maximum permitted total floor space for Local Commercial Uses within the Local Commercial Area located at Maple Avenue and Thompson Road shall be 2,750 square metres." - f) Notwithstanding the policies of Section 3.2.3.7.c), the maximum permitted total commercial floor space for Local Commercial Uses within the Local Commercial Area designations in the Sherwood Survey Secondary Plan as shown on Schedule C.8.D, and those proposed in the Boyne District Secondary Plan area shall be 2,325 square metres.
+- d) Notwithstanding the policies of Section 3.2.3.7.c), the maximum permitted total commercial floor space for Local Commercial Uses within the Local Commercial Area designation in Milton Heights generally located at the intersection of the new Tremaine Road and 3rd Side Road as shown on Schedule C.8.D in the Sherwood Survey Secondary Plan shall be 2,787 square metres.
+In addition, the maximum retail commercial floor space for Business Commercial Uses in a Business Park Area to be placed in a Business Commercial zone, on the lands south of Third Sideroad and east of new Tremaine Road, shall be 2,787 square metres in accordance with Section 8.5.12 e) v). - e) Notwithstanding the policies of Section 3.2.3.7.c), the maximum permitted total commercial floor space for Local Commercial Uses within the Local Commercial Area designations in the Bristol Survey Secondary Plan as shown on Schedule C.6.D. shall be 2,325 square metres and the maximum permitted total floor space for Local Commercial Uses within the Local Commercial Area located at Maple Avenue and Thompson Road shall be 2,750 square metres." - f) Notwithstanding the policies of Section 3.2.3.7.c), the maximum permitted total commercial floor space for Local Commercial Uses within the Local Commercial Area designations in the Sherwood Survey Secondary Plan as shown on Schedule C.8.D, and those proposed in the Boyne District Secondary Plan area shall be 2,325 square metres.